Murder in Westminster

-Lennon is a man who carries the stench of the political gutter with him wherever he goes, and his arguments are barely worth drawing breath to refute.
-But his use of the first person plural was a fringe variant of the familiar terror rhetoric that invariably follows such incidents.
+Yaxley-Lennon carries the stench of the political gutter with him wherever he goes.
+But his use of the first person plural was a variant on a familiar theme.
 So far we don’t even have the remotest clue whether yesterday’s murderer was attacking ‘our’ values – if these values are deemed to mean freedom and democracy.

 This is only the most cursory sample.
 Look back on the seventeen years since George Bush launched his war against evil, and you will see again and again that Muslims have been killed in far greater numbers than non-Muslims by the groups that the forces of civilisation are supposedly fighting.

 No one can be surprised that an attack like the one that took place yesterday should dominate the front pages.
 But we ought to wonder why even bloodier acts of mass murder carried out by the same jihadist franchises in Afghanistan, Iraq, Pakistan or Somalia receive little no coverage at all, no calls for international solidarity, no facebook memes or twitter hashtags, no lofty rhetoric about freedom and democracy – and above all no first person plural.